1. Key Characteristics of Briards

-HIGH: This is active dog breed needs regular exercise to expel energy.
+HIGH: This active dog breed needs regular exercise to expel energy.

-Take your adult Briard for long walks or jogs each day to prevent behavior problems.
-They are active indoors and can do well in apartments if their exercise needs are met.
-Many Briards also enjoy swimming, but check the temperature outside first — the dog’s double coat may cause them to overheat.
+Many Briards also enjoy swimming, but check the temperature outside first — their double coat may cause them to overheat.

-Briards don’t mature until around 18 months, so take care not to over-exercise your pup (think short walks, but not long jogs or hiking).
+Briards don’t mature until around 18 months, so take care not to over-exercise yours (think short walks, but not long jogs or hiking).
 The bones are still soft during this time and need gentle exercise as they grow.

 Trim any excessive hair between the paw pads and inside the ears regularly.

-MEDIUM: The following conditions may affect this breed:
+MEDIUM: The following conditions may affect a Briard:

 - Hip dysplasia